FC Lorient: History

 Despite the initial issues, Lorient strengthened its squad in preparation for its return to the first division by recruiting players such as Pascal Delhommeau, Moussa Saïb, Johan Cavalli, and Pape Malick Diop.
 Led by Yvon Pouliquen, the new signings joined the likes of Jean-Claude Darcheville, Arnaud Le Lan, and Seydou Keita and surprised many by reaching the final of the Coupe de la Ligue.
 Lorient was defeated by Bordeaux in the final.
 Lorient continued its impressive cup form by winning the Coupe de France just two months later.
 In the match, Lorient faced Bastia and defeated the Corsicans 1–0 courtesy of a goal from Darcheville.
 The title was the club's first major honour.
 The celebration would however end on a sourer note as Lorient was relegated from league play in the same season.
 The club participated in the UEFA Cup the following season, falling to Turkish side Denizlispor in the first round on away goals.

 Lorient returned to the first division, now called Ligue 1, in 2006 with a completely revamped team.
 Instead of spending money on players, the club focused its efforts on improving its academy and promoted several players to the first-team such as André-Pierre Gignac, Virgile Reset, Jérémy Morel, and Diego Yesso during the club's stint in Ligue 2.
 Lorient was also influenced by the arrival of the Malian international Bakari Koné.
 The club, in its return to Ligue 1, finished mid-table in three straight seasons.
 In the 2009–10 season, Lorient performed well domestically.
 In October 2009, the club reached 5th place in the table; its highest position that late in the season ever.
 Lorient eventually finished the campaign in 7th place; its best finish in Ligue 1.

 In the 2016-2017 Ligue 1 season, Lorient played against Ligue 2 side Troyes in the promotion/relegation play off match.
 Lorient lost the tie 2–1 and were relegated to Ligue 2 after an 11 year stay in the top flight.

 On 30 April 2020, Lorient were promoted to Ligue 1 after the LFP decided to end the seasons of both Ligue 1 and Ligue 2 early due to the Coronavirus pandemic.
 Lorient were top of the Ligue 2 table at the time of the decision.
 In the 2023–24 Ligue 1 season, Lorient were relegated back to Ligue 2 on goal difference.
 On the final day of the season, Lorient needed a five goal turnaround to avoid demotion.
 The club would achieve this beating already relegated Clermont but due to Metz having a better head to head record in the league against Lorient, they were sent down to the second division.

 On 10 May 2025, Lorient was crowned Ligue 2 champion, returning to Ligue 1 one season after being relegated.

+On 28 January 2026, Black Night Football Club become the sole shareholder of the club and becoming the second club fully owned by Black Night Football Club after AFC Bournemouth.